-We are working in three aspects of programmable optics:
+We are working in several aspects of programmable optics combining different imaging modalities: Computational Optics, Optoacoustical Imaging, Digital Holographic Microscopy

-- 1. The first way is building embedded programmable optical/electro-optical processor systems.
-This research is peaking in programmable optical cellular wave computing. - 2.
-Our second way is building equipment to digitally capture complex wave-fields, which are holograms and reconstruct the wave-field and 3D objects by wave propagating algorithms.
+- i.
+Our recent field of research is Photo- (or Opto-) Acoustical Microscopy Its main advantage is that deep living tissues can be imaged for clinical diagnostic purposes.
+However, it usually requires multispectral optical exciting.
+Moreover surgeons can look under the surface before cutting into the tissue. - ii.
+Our traditional and renewable field is building equipment to digitally capture complex wave-fields, which are holograms and reconstruct the wave-field and 3D objects by wave propagating algorithms.
 We use highly parallel GPUs to produce real-time 3D reconstructions.
-Its main applications are in biological digital holographic microscopy (DHM). - a.
-We conduct research on compressed sensing digital holography. - b.
-Diffractive optical tomography is an extension of the DHM technology. - c.
-It is promising that infrared DHMs can look inside human tissues. - 3.
-The third approach is combining fluorescence microscopy with the DHM technology, including femtosecond techniques.
+Its main applications are in biological digital holographic microscopy (DHM), especially in microfluidics.
+It is promising that infrared DHMs can look deeply inside human tissues. - iii.
+Different optical, opto-acoustical, acoustical imaging modalities will be combined simultaneously to get deep tissue information that was not possible before. - iv.
+It is possible to combine multiphoton microscopy with photoacoustic microscopy.